Gombe named by Megha Okhai

 Central and West Africa

 From the famous Gombe Stream community in Tanzania, this 4-year-old chimp still has a lot to learn.
 He watches closely as his mum goes around her day to day life, learning as much as he can while taking every opportunity to have fun.
-He thought that he could be friends with another community that would sometimes come near his community, humans.
+He thought that he could be friends with another community that sometimes comes near his home called humans.
 They look and acted so similar to him he thought they would be great fun!
 But he was warned against them.
 They have been known to eat chimps and steal babies as their pets.

 The chimpanzee is our closest living relative, sharing about 99% of our DNA.
 It’s even thought that we have a common ancestor who lived sometime between 7-13 million years ago!
-Through the iconic research of Jane Goodall and the many others who have followed in her footsteps, we have been able to see some of the magical similarities between us and chimpanzees.
+Through research we have been able to see some of the magical similarities between us and chimpanzees.
 We all have our own unique personalities, are incredibly social, can learn basic sign-language, and, most importantly use and make tools.
-This particular discovery of tool usage was so shocking it led the famous Dr Louis Leakey to declare, “Now we must redefine ‘tool,’ redefine ‘man,’ or accept chimpanzees as humans.”

 A chimpanzee will usually only give birth to one baby at a time.
 The babies are completely helpless and the level of love and care given by the mother is crucial for a healthy baby.
 For the first 30 days of their life, the baby will cling to their mother's belly and will move on to riding on their backs at 5 or 6 months.
 They start to be able to move around independently by the age of 2 and by 4-6 are weaned.
 As young chimps, they will still stay with their mothers for up to 9 years.
 Until then, the mother will play with her baby and teach them all the important skills needed for being a chimp.